40 Best DIY Gift Ideas for Any Occasion

 If you have a desk in your bedroom, you may need to move your desk to get a good night’s rest.
 Trying to sleep close to your desk may cause you to think about work when you should be resting.

 I prefer using natural products, so I use Natural Himalayan Salt Lamps in my home.
 These salt lamps provide negative ions to combat the negative effects of electronics and purify the air.
-If you would prefer to buy an electronic device to purify the air, consider a HEPA Air Purifier or an Ionic Air Purifier.
+If you would prefer to buy an electronic device to purify the air, consider a HEPA Air Purifier.

 Research shows people are most comfortable sleeping in a 60-67 degree room, a temperature that is difficult to attain now that we are in the middle of summer.
 At that temperature, you can cover up comfortably, and you won’t need to shiver or sweat to adjust your body temperature.

 The box fan is fine most of the time, but I notice a huge improvement in cooling with my Vornado fan, which provides a much stronger air flow than any other fan I’ve owned.
 For a more permanent solution, consider a ceiling fan.

 However, improperly installed air conditioners can produce a rattling sound that will keep you awake.
 If this happens to you, simply put air conditioner foam around your air conditioner to prevent movement and reduce or eliminate any jarring noises.

 Allergens, bed bugs, dust mites, and molds can all take up residence in your mattress, making you susceptible to a host of health problems that may affect your sleep.

 Signs that you may need to use hypoallergenic bedding include allergy symptoms, such as coughing, sneezing, runny nose, wheezing, difficulty breathing, congestion, and watery eyes; bed bugs on your mattress or bites on your body; and damp and musty bedding.

 My pets are potty trained, but they may still get sick and have an accident in my bed.
 This way, not only do I reduce my allergen exposure, I also have insurance that my mattress and pillows can stay newer, longer.

 This is a great idea if you or your partner likes to steal covers, or one of you runs hotter than the other.
 With this method, you use the same fitted sheet.
 Then, you add twin size sheets and blankets as needed for each user.
 Don’t worry about how this will make your bed look because you can just cover it with a large comforter every morning when you make the bed.

 I don’t like carpeting in my home because I think it’s impossible to keep truly clean – even with a carpet cleaner.
 However, I don’t like the feeling of cold wood flooring on my bare feet when I get in and out of bed.

 Experts think this may go along with people preferring a tidy bedroom.
 Making your bed every morning also keeps your bed clean, your bedroom neat and tidy, bed linens newer longer, and may help you start your day off right.

 I especially benefitted from tidying my room and making my bed every morning.
 My room now feels like a cozy getaway where I can forget all my troubles.

-Have you tried any of these tips?
+Have you tried any of these bedroom tips that will improve your sleep in no time?
 What helps you get a good night’s rest?
-Please share your experience below!